 I am a mostly retired management and systems consultant.
 Of late, I have focused on values, neighbourhoods, communities, and urban design.
-Retirement gave me the time to explore ideas, concepts and concerns that had always been important to me, but which I never examined in sufficient depth.
-Slowly I'm rectifying the gaps in my knowledge.
+Retirement (3rd Age membership) gave me the time to explore ideas, concepts and concerns that had always been important to me, but which I never examined in sufficient depth.
+Slowly I'm rectifying some of the gaps in my knowledge.

 Values and Meaning